 Main illustration: Colby Brooks

-Whether you’re releasing your first product or getting ready to announce your fiftieth feature, here are a few tips we’ve learned to help you overcome customer inertia and help users see the value of what you have to offer.
+Whether you’re getting ready for your first product launch or announcing your fiftieth feature, here are a few tips we’ve learned to help you overcome customer inertia and help users see the value of what you have to offer.

 What is product adoption?

-Product adoption is, simply put, the process of helping users see value with your product and establish a habit with it.
+Product adoption describes the process of users becoming aware of a product, understanding it’s value, and beginning to use it.
 The process is usually broken down into four discrete stages: awareness, interest, evaluation and conversion.

 When people think about product adoption, often metrics like the number of sign-ups or daily active users come to mind.
 But these metrics taken in isolation don’t reflect whether users are successfully incorporating your product into their daily routine, adding it to their lineup of business tools or embracing it as something they can’t do without.
 True product adoption comes when the value of your product is so great that it outweighs the effort and cost required of the user to make a change.